-Homesteading is undergoing a reemergence around the state of Ohio, with more and more customers focused on locally grown/harvested, and free-range, products, sourced from a nearby mom-and-pop family farm.
-Go to any farmers market, “Ohio aisle” in a grocery store, or most community Facebook forums, and you will find people discussing the best local apples, honey, or wine.
-By expanding your farm to have services that qualify as agritourism, you can instead encourage these same consumers to come to you directly, and teach them your trade, while earning their business.
+Homesteading is undergoing a reemergence around the state of Ohio, with more and more customers focused on locally grown/harvested, and free-range products sourced from a nearby mom-and-pop family farm.
+Go to any farmers market, “Ohio aisle” in a grocery store, or most community Facebook forums, and find people discussing the best local apples, honey, or wine.
+By expanding your farm to have services that qualify as agritourism, you can encourage these same consumers to come to you directly and teach them your trade while earning their business.

 - A small farm that offers a petting zoo

-- A large farm that has an unused back-40 being converted into a fishing and camping location
+- A large farm that has an unused back-40 to convert into a fishing and camping location

 - An unused maple grove the public can tap for syrup

-While most large agritourism locations are structured around the tourism parts, they don’t need to be.
-Instead, most farms start on the small-scale, with a small portion of the overall farm being used to draw visitors; as your visitors increase, you can learn your market and expand your operation with them.
-Agritourism can be used to exploit an existing, unproductive portion of your property, or used in combination with your already functioning farm.
+While most large agritourism locations structure around the tourism parts, they don’t need to.
+Instead, most farms start on a small scale, with a small portion of the overall farm being used to draw visitors; as your visitors increase, you can learn your market and expand your operation with them.
+You can use agritourism to exploit an existing, unproductive portion of your property or in combination with your already functioning farm.
 This allows you to continue with your current revenue streams while creating entirely new markets and sources of income.

 - A local farm stand that uses a “living farm” tour to draw in new customers